-When is the last time you had to solve a quadratic equation?
+When was the last time you had to solve a quadratic equation?
 If you are faced with taking the National Joint Apprenticeship and Training Committee (NJATC), you will likely be coming face to face with that and many other complex mathematical equations.

 Don’t let yourself be discouraged, all you need is some insight into how the NJATC aptitude test works, along with some information on how to pass it with flying colors.

 What Kind of Questions are on the NJATC Apprenticeship Aptitude Test?

 The exam will comprise 69 questions that must be answered in 96 minutes.
 These questions are broken into two separate subjects – algebra and reading comprehension.